Sharon Lake Improvement Project

 Project Dates

-location START DATE: Spring 2024
+location CONSTRUCTION START: Spring 2024

-location END DATE: Late February 2026
+location CONSTRUCTION END: February 2026

 The following are closed for the duration of the project: